C-Accel-CRIPT/sdk-archive/docs/quickstart.md

 # Quick Start

 !!! abstract "Objective"
-    This quick start guide will take you through some common **CRUD** (Create Read Update Delete) commands of the CRIPT Python SDK.
+    This quick start guide will take you through some common commands of the CRIPT Python SDK.
 For more information please visit each node or the full tutorial.

 ---